RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/HBNetMover.md

 1. Make all packable/designable positions (except PRO/GLY/Disulfide) poly-ALA and place the network onto that Pose for output: ```output_poly_ala_background="true"```
 2. You can output these poly-ALA background poses in addition to standard output with  ```write_network_pdbs="true"```; useful for debugging and inspection (or to check if your network changed during downstream design).

-**Why is HBNet so slow?** The best way to handle this is to now use MC-HBNet by passing ```monte_carlo_branch="true"```, but in all cases, especially original HBNet, the runtime will scale with the size of your design space, and how many networks are found (which is kind of a catch-22, because you likely want to find a lot of networks).
+**Why is HBNet so slow?** The best way to handle this is to now use MC HBNet by passing ```monte_carlo="true"```, but in all cases, especially original HBNet, the runtime will scale with the size of your design space and how many networks are found (which is kind of a catch-22, because you likely want to find a lot of networks).
 There are several ways to make HBNet much faster (and often get better results too):

 1. Make ```hb_threshold``` more stringent (more negative).
 With MC-HBNet you can safely set it to -0.5; with original HBNet, use -0.5 unless using ex1ex2, in which case start at -0.75
 2. Be more specific with your ```task_operations```; the more you can restrict your design space, and especially high-entropy sidechains (Lys/Arg), the better.